vizworkshops/introspatialmethods/_entries/introduction.md

 title: Introduction
 ---

-Welcome to Digital Mapping Ecosystems.
-This workshop . . .
+Welcome to Digital Mapping Ecosystems!
+This workshop is both an introduction to critical cartography practices and a hands-on tutorial that will guide you throught the process of creating and sharing a digital mapping project.
+This site provides complete documentation for the workshop.

-hi there
+This workshop is a work in progress and the site will be updated accordingly.